Skip to content

 Grade: B-minus

-This indicates the percent of patients given antipsychotic medications.
-While antipsychotic drugs may be helpful for many patients, it is important to ensure these medications are being used only where medically required.
-In some situations, excessive reliance on these medications may indicate that a nursing home is using these drugs to subdue residents.
+This is the percentage of patients given antipsychotic medications.
+While antipsychotic drugs may be vital to many patients, it is important to ensure these medications are being used only where medically required.
+In some situations, increased usage of these drugs may indicate that a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication